Eight Interesting Arabic Facts for Beginners

 Modern Standard Arabic is a modernised version of Classical Arabic used in the Quran (the holy book of Islam).

 Classical Arabic is quite formal.
-The Quran is written with the short vowels and other diacritical marks (known as tashkiil or Harakat) to reduce ambiguity in the meaning of the words..
+The Quran is written with short vowels and other diacritical marks (known as tashkiil or Harakat) to reduce ambiguity in the meaning of the words..

 Modern Standard Arabic is almost never written in this way with all diacritical marks — the major exception being beginner instruction books, or sometimes, children’s books.